TOP FAQs about United Way of Tarrant County

 United Way of Tarrant County’s strong financial health and commitment to accountability and transparency once again earned a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
 This is the fourth year in a row that United Way has earned this top rating.
 Financial information can be found in our public annual reports each year at: http://www.unitedwaytarrant.org/about-us/reports-finances.
 This has helped us achieve a 4-star rating by Charity Navigator.
 United Way of Tarrant County is proud of its work in Education, Income & Health to build a better Tarrant County community.

-Tim McKinney is our current President and CEO.
-His salary has been available to the public for some time.
-Information about the United Way of Tarrant County financials along with Tim McKinney’s salary can be found on Charity Navigator at: https://www.charitynavigator.org/index.cfmbay=search.summary&or gid=4646
+TD Smyers is our current President and CEO.
+His salary is available to the public.
+Information about the United Way of Tarrant County financials along with TD Smyer’s salary can be found on Charity Navigator at: https://www.charitynavigator.org/index.cfmbay=search.summary&or gid=4646

 Charity Navigator, a third party non-profit, has rated United Way of Tarrant County 4 stars, the highest rating available, for 5 consecutive years.
 Only 6% of the charities they evaluated have received at least five consecutive 4-star evaluations, indicating that United Way of Tarrant County outperforms most other charities in the entire United States.
 We encourage individuals to visit their site and learn about our organization and we encourage the comparison to many other non-profits both locally and nationally.
 The organization is very proud of its accountability and transparency, which is reflected in their high score in those areas.